 The Payment Office oversees the processing of payments for both Application and Assessment Fees at UoPeople.
 Also working in conjunction with the Financial Aid Office, the Payments Office processes and reconciles scholarship payments for students unable to pay Assessment Fees.

-For questions regarding payments including payment methods, amounts payable, and payment deadlines, applicants and students may contact the Payments Office at payments@uopeople.edu for the Arabic Division.
+For questions regarding payments including payment methods, amounts payable, and payment deadlines, applicants and students may contact the Payments Office at payments@uopeople.edu for the English programs and at payments@ar.uopeople.edu for the Arabic Division.